RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/3-Workflow/4-Guides/public-forms/public-forms.md

 ## Creating Public Forms

 Public forms in workflow are associated 1:1 with a task.
-This task then controls the entire lifecycle of the form, allowing it to gracefully dissapear when no-longer needed.
+This task then controls the entire lifecycle of the form, allowing it to gracefully disappear when no-longer needed.
 This guide will assume you already have a [Adaptive Document](/docs/Rapid/3-Keyper%20Manual/4-Adaptive%20Designer/1-How%20to%20access%20Adaptive%20Designer/1-How%20to%20access%20Adaptive%20Designer.md) set up to power the form.

 For this example we will set up a Job Card form.
-It's purpose is to track work for a maintance team to complete when faults are flagged in their fleet of vehicles.
+It's purpose is to track work for a maintenance team to complete when faults are flagged in their fleet of vehicles.

 ![Process showing a fault reported, then job card created](<Process Overview.png>)